mianalysis/mia-matlab/MATLAB/MIA_MATLAB/for_testing/readme.txt

 5. Appendix

-In the following directions, replace MR/R2023a by the directory on the target machine where MATLAB is installed, or MR by the directory where the MATLAB Runtime is installed.

-If the environment variable DYLD_LIBRARY_PATH is undefined, set it to the following
-   string:

-MR/R2023a/runtime/maci64:MR/R2023a/sys/os/maci64:MR/R2023a/bin/maci64

-If it is defined, set it to the following:

-${DYLD_LIBRARY_PATH}:MR/R2023a/runtime/maci64:MR/R2023a/sys/os/maci64:MR/R2023a/bin/maci64

    For more detailed information about setting the MATLAB Runtime paths, see Package and Distribute in the MATLAB Compiler SDK documentation in the MathWorks Documentation